 Watch a Champions League live stream for free

 Football fans in the US get the chance to watch the Champions League for free – for seven days, at least.
 That's because streaming service Paramount+ has the rights to live stream every 2022/23 Champions League fixture, from the group stages to the final.
-Grab your 7-day free trial here (opens in new tab).
+Grab your 30-day free trial here (opens in new tab) (use code PICARD until 30th April).
 After the trial ends, you'll pay just $5 a month ($10 a month if you want the ad-free plan).

-The Paramount+ free trial is only available with the US.
+The Paramount+ free trial is only available in the US.
 Travelling overseas?

 Watch the 2022/23 Champions League from abroad with a VPN